 There are subjectives, and then there are these.
 While you may believe a work fits here, and you might be right, people tend to have rather vocal, differing opinions about this subject.
 Please keep these off of the work's page.

-There are so many Narmy moments in the Star Wars series in general, and the prequels in particular, that we could almost rename this Trope "The Wisdom of Anakin".
+There are so many Narmy moments in the Star Wars prequels (and a few in the original trilogy as well), that we could almost rename this Trope "The Wisdom of Anakin".
 To wit:

 The prequel trilogy itself in general can be considered a Narm, since it was supposed to be a tragedy.
 But nope, all the films have is bad written dialogue, to the point that it sounds funny rather than sad.